 Gary K Wolfe’s reader’s guide to David Lindsay includes a brief biography, a look at the influence of George MacDonald on A Voyage to Arcturus, a detailed look at Arcturus’ themes, plot and interpretation, plus shorter chapters devoted to The Haunted Woman and Devil’s Tor, then a quick look at Lindsay’s other works.
 At just over 60 pages, an excellent short critical guide, though unfortunately it has a number of small factual errors and confusions, such as getting Lindsay’s birhtdate wrong by two years, and saying that he was born both in London and Scotland.

-Bloom has developed something of a reputation as a popular literary critic, championing old-fashioned values of reading for enjoyment and the "strangeness" of classic works, as opposed to reading with regard to fashionable political and social values.
-In his The Western Canon (1995), a defence of the great works of Western Literature (and of the very idea of an accepted canon of such works), Bloom lists A Voyage to Arcturus as part of his prediction for the canon of the modern ("Chaotic") age.
+Bloom developed a reputation as a popular but uncompromising literary critic, championing old-fashioned values of reading for enjoyment and for the “strangeness” of classic works, as opposed to reading with regard to political and social values.
+In his The Western Canon (1995), a defence of the great works of Western Literature (and of the very idea of an accepted canon of such works), Bloom lists A Voyage to Arcturus as part of his prediction for the canon of the modern (“Chaotic”) age.

 From the publishers of the reissue of Lindsay’s Sphinx (and from the same year), Cawthorne and Moorcock’s list of the 100 best fantasy novels includes both A Voyage to Arcturus and The Haunted Woman.